deploytoprod/WorkshopInit/README.md

 ## Workshop Environment Init

 Congratulations!
 It seems that you are participating in an AWS official Workshop!
-In this page you will find instructions on hhow to enter in the AWS account that was designated for you and also spinning up a Cloud9 instance to use as your main development area in the cloud for this workshop
+In this page you will find instructions on how to enter in the AWS account that was designated for you and also spinning up a Cloud9 instance to use as your main development area in the cloud for this workshop

 ## Labs